tburtchell/ziti-doc/docfx_project/ziti/quickstarts/network/common-quickstart.md

 # [Change via UI](#tab/change-pwd-ui)

-These AMIs will be provided with a self-signed certificate generated during securely during the bootup process.
+These AMIs will be provided with a self-signed certificate generated securely during the bootup process.
 See [changing pki](~/ziti/manage/pki.md) for more information.

 1. Log into the UI using the password obtained in the prior step